phoenixframework/phoenix/guides/json_and_apis.md

 As we can see, this is not any different from how Phoenix renders HTML templates.
 We call `render/3`, passing the connection, the template we want our views to render (`:index`), and the data we want to make available to our views.

 Phoenix typically uses one view per rendering format.
-When rendering HTML, we would use `HelloHTML`.
+When rendering HTML, we would use `UrlHTML`.
 Now that we are rendering JSON, we will find a `UrlJSON` view collocated with the template at `lib/hello_web/controllers/url_json.ex`.
 Let's open it up:

 ```elixir
 defmodule HelloWeb.UrlJSON do